Best daily deals

 Joe Hindy / Android Authority

 AI Factory Limited is a developer on Google Play.
 They make a variety of simple free Android games.
-That includes Chess, Checkers, Gin Rummy, Hearts, Euchre, Go, Reversi, Sudoku, and many others.
+That includes Chess, Checkers, Gin Rummy, Hearts, Euchre, Go, reverse, Sudoku, and many others.
 Each one is free with no in-app purchases.
 Some of them have paid versions that remove advertising.
 However, the ads really aren’t that bad.
 A few of them, especially the Chess game, are actually fairly in-depth.
-You can’t go wrong when it comes to simple, free Android games.
+You can’t go wrong with simple, free Android games.

 Alto’s Odyssey and Alto’s Adventure